Creating Outdoor Spaces for Everyday Living

 And personally, I think less is more outdoors.
 White space matters outside, too.
 A backyard feels far more relaxing when there’s room to breathe instead of every corner being filled.

-Step 3: Start With the Foundations (Flow + Layout)
+3: Start With the Foundations

 Before I think about pillows, lanterns, or styling details, I always look at the foundation first: